yuhaozhang7/DynamicGaussianReconstruction/README.md

 - path_model : path to the model (multi-view transformer + MLP, can be found in the model_saves folder after training) that will be used for evaluation, REQUIRED

+### Logging using wandb

+If you want to use wandb for logging, uncomment the lines 29, 190, 202, 323 and 359 in the train.py file.